johncf/learn-log/ml-design.md

   - What data do we already have?
     - User metadata: demographic data (gender, age-group, location)
     - Ad/post metadata: ad/post contents, tags/topics
-    - User engagement data: user-ad/post clicks, user-ad/post impressions without clicks, users own posts, etc.
+    - User engagement data: ad/post clicks/likes, ad/post impressions (with view-time), users own posts, etc.
   - What is the raw data that can be observed?
     - Example: stream of click events, stream of impression events, user-data in a database etc.
     - What kind of data can be collected?
 What kind of data processing/transformation pipelines do we need to build for it?
-- Training data recency and the problem of [Online-Offline Consistency](https://chronon.ai/test_deploy_serve/Online_Offline_Consistency.html)
 - Possibility of online learning
-- Minimizing bias in data
-- Class imbalances

 ## Feature Engineering

 Identifying the most important features for the specific task.
 Come up with relevant features (or feature engineering techniques) to train the model.

+- Handling missing feature values (data sparsity and feature coverage)
+- Cold start problem
 - Careful about [feature leakage](https://en.wikipedia.org/wiki/Leakage_%28machine_learning%29#Feature_leakage)
-- Handling missing feature values (feature coverage)

 ## Modeling